fbpx

 Incompatibility of Systems and Data Integration Challenges: Integrating data from various sources, such as solar panels, charging stations, and cooling systems, presents difficulties due to inconsistencies in data structures and formats.
 This issue complicates the harmonisation and processing of information.
 Additionally, technology upgrades are costly and labour-intensive, requiring updates across different systems.

 Primarily, multi-utility companies need to identify utility tech solutions with powerful CRM and billing capacities.
-They should adhere to key criteria, reflecting the ‘multi-play’ nature intrinsic to multi-utility services.
+They should adhere to key criteria, reflecting the ‘multi-play’ nature intrinsic to multi utility service providers.
 The following outlines the critical components that such a solution must encompass:

 To successfully expand their product and service offerings, multi-utilities should consider applying the most common range of tariff structures and contractual agreements.